If you like this post, be sure to check out my follow up: 15 things I still buy!

 I did this for a couple of reasons.

 First, the environmental impact a lot of our things and purchases have on our planet.
 I’m falling in love with the idea of looking at everything through a conscious, or mindful lens.
-Being aware of the impact of my actions (or in this case purchases) have on the things and people around me.
+Being aware of the impact of my actions (or in this case purchases) has on the things and people around me.

 Two, to save money of course.
 I didn’t realize how much money I was wasting until I stopped, buying these things.

 And third, I was sick and tired of all the clutter all around me.
-I seriously wanted to look at how I could reduce the mess and like my parents always used to tell me: (I hate that they were right) Have less things.
+I seriously wanted to look at how I could reduce the mess and like my parents always used to tell me: (I hate that they were right) Have fewer things.